avmnu-sng/rspec-tracer/RSPEC_TRACER.md

 }
 ```

+## Managing Dependency

-Okay, now about the test execution time.
-There is an option to run tests parallel
-and save time, but it runs all the tests.
-If we know for a fact that in the
+There is an option to run tests parallel and save time, but it runs all the tests.
-current state, a given set of tests needs run, why run the entire suite?
-Earlier,
+If we know for a fact that in the current state, a given set of tests needs run,
-we talked about maintaining a map of files to spec files, but it is not helpful here.
+why run the entire suite?
+Earlier, we talked about maintaining a map of files to
-What we need is a map of the test to source and spec files.
-With this, we can check
+spec files, but it is not helpful here.
+What we need is a map of the test to source
-if any of the files changed or not.
-If not, no need to run this particular test.
+and spec files.
+With this, we can check if any of the files changed or not.
+If not,
+no need to run this particular test.

 ```json
 {